MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-siebel/troubleshoot-operational-issues-with-the-siebel-adapter.md

  **Resolution**

  Specify the SOAP action in the send port or as a message context property in a BizTalk orchestration.
 For instructions, see [Configure the SOAP action for Siebel](../../adapters-and-accelerators/adapter-siebel/configure-the-soap-action-for-siebel.md).
-See the [Technical reference for the Siebel adapter](../../adapters-and-accelerators/adapter-siebel/technical-reference-for-the-siebel-adapter.md) to see a list of actions for each operation.
+See [Messages and message schemas](messages-and-message-schemas-for-siebel-adapter-in-biztalk.md) for a list of actions for each operation.

 ###  <a name="BKMK_SiebelXmlParsing"></a> XmlReaderParsingException due to an incorrect operation name in the specified action
  **Problem**